Why Training Isn’t Enough

 Over the 12-week course, class members participated in a “Sales Talk” competition where everyone took turns pitching their product or service and leveraged the new skills we’d learned.
 When it was my turn in the first round, I passionately demonstrated how I’d grown over the previous weeks and pitched Pro Plan using all the key selling principles and techniques.
 Surprisingly, my peers voted me into the finals.
 But Michael, a professional salesperson, future CEO, and community leader, was a formidable competitor.
 Are you kidding?
 Me versus Goliath?
 Winning was going to take all I had and then some.

 To differentiate me and take home the trophy, I decided that the key to beating Michael would be showmanship – demonstrating Pro Plan’s real-life effect.
 No, I wasn’t going to ask everyone to taste a kibble.
 However, my idea did involve a dog.
 I was hesitant to execute the plan, but during my preparation, I remembered a quote in Dale Carnegie’s “How to Stop Worrying and Start Living.”
 It reads, “I cannot write a work commiserate with Shakespeare, but I can write a book by me,” meaning be yourself, be authentic.
-The quote inspired me with the confidence to become a first-rate Preston Poore and not a second rate someone else.
-To take a chance and differentiate me from the competition.
+The quote inspired me with the confidence to become a first-rate Preston Poore and not a second-rate someone else.
+To take a chance and differentiate myself from the competition.

 The big day came, and Michael went first.
 He gave a passionate and convincing talk about construction and business development – his new pitch for multi-million-dollar buildings – real estate development.
 Smooth.
 Impressive.
 Surely, he would win.
 But that didn’t stop me from trying, rising to the challenge.
 I’d practiced my presentation and was ready to go.